Features of the HP EliteBoard G1a: the PC inside a keyboard

 Memory, storage and internal expansions

-Storage is handled by M.2 NVMe PCIe 4.0 SSD drivesWith support for high-speed 2280 form factors and capacities up to 2 TB, as explained by HP itself, this means that read and write performance is far superior to that of a classic SATA SSD and even surpasses many laptops that still use slower PCIe drives.
+Storage is handled by M.2 NVMe PCIe 4.0 SSDs , supporting high-speed 2280 form factors and capacities up to 2 TB, as explained by HP.
+This means that read and write performance is far superior to that of a traditional SATA SSD and even surpasses many laptops that still use slower PCIe drives.

-The internal design of the keyboard-PC is intended to make access to RAM and SSD relatively easy.Removing the bottom cover reveals the main components, making hardware upgrades accessible to users with minimal experience or IT teams in companies.
+The internal design of the keyboard-PC is intended to make access to RAM and SSD relatively simple : removing the bottom cover provides access to the main components, making hardware upgrades accessible to users with minimal experience or IT teams in companies.

-An internal power supply of approximately 32W has been integrated alongside the motherboard.Designed to manage system power consumption when connected to a power source via the USB-C/USB4 port.
-This allows the monitor to power the keyboard/PC, or alternatively, a compatible hub can act as an intermediary between the keyboard, screen, and other peripherals.
+An integrated 32W power supply is located next to the motherboard , designed to manage the system's power consumption when connected to a power source via the USB-C/USB4 port.
+This allows the monitor to power the keyboard/PC, or alternatively, a compatible hub can act as an intermediary between the keyboard, the screen, and other peripherals.

 HP EliteBoard G1a connected to monitor